nlenno1/nick-lennon-drummer-ms1/README.md

 All other mobile breakpoints fit into this range of screen sizes, apart from the Galaxy Fold, therefore felt it was a good range to work with.
 As this project was designed mobile first the were very few mobile only bugs or issues as it was the first breakpoint to be built.

-I also used my own **Samsung Galaxy S10 (360px)** for the mobile device testing, as this is roughly the median of the range I tested on Dev Tools, to check that all elements were accessible when used in the real world, away from Google Chrome Dev Tools.
+I also used my own **Samsung Galaxy S10 (360px)** for the mobile device testing, as this is roughly the median of the range I tested on Dev Tools, to check that all elements were accessible when used in the real world.

 ### Tablet Testing
 To test the project on a tablet, I used the **Ipad (768px)** breakpoint on Google Chrome Dev Tools as it is a very generic size and has the tablet shroud on it to help with scaling the elements.